5.2 – Road Transportation

 1. The Setting of Road Transport Systems

 Roads and rails are the two major modes that compose the land transport system.
 Roads were established first, as steam rail technology only became available by the 18th century, amid the industrial revolution.
 Historical considerations are important in assessing the structure of current land transportation networks.
 Modern roads tend to follow the network structure established by previous roads, as was the case for the contemporary European road network.
 The current roads of Italy, France, and Britain follow the structure established by the Roman road network centuries before.
-Therefore there is a strong path dependency effect of road transport networks.
+Therefore, there is a strong path dependency effect of road transport networks.

-By 3,000 BCE, the first paved road systems appeared in Mesopotamia, and asphalt was used to pave roads in Babylon by 625 BCE.
-The Persian Empire had a road system of 2,300 km in the 5th century BCE.
-However, the Roman Empire established the first major road system from 300 BCE and onward, mainly for economic, military, and administrative reasons.
+By 3,000 BCE, the first paved roads appeared in Mesopotamia, and asphalt was used as pavement in Babylon by 625 BCE.
+The Persian Empire had a road system of 2,300 km in the 5th century BCE, the first functional road system in history.
+However, the Roman Empire established the first major road system from 300 BCE onward, mainly for economic, military, and administrative reasons.
 It relied on reliable road engineering methods, including the laying of foundations and the construction of bridges.
 This was also linked with establishing pan-continental trading routes, such as the Silk Road, linking Europe and Asia by 100 BC.
-Most of these routes were, however, marked paths along steppes and other semi-arid areas.
+However, most of these routes were marked paths along steppes and other semi-arid areas.

 The creation of modern nation-states in the 17th century allowed national road transportation systems to be formally established.
-In the 18th century France, through central government efforts, built a Royal Roads system spanning 24,000 km, over which a public transport service of stagecoaches carrying passengers and mail was established.
+In the 18th century, France, through central government efforts, built a Royal Roads system spanning 24,000 km, over which a public transport service of stagecoaches carrying passengers and mail was established.
 The British, mainly through private efforts, built a 32,000 km system of turnpikes where tolls had to be paid for road usage.
 A similar initiative was undertaken in the United States in the 19th century, and by the early 20th century, a network of 3 million km of roads, most unpaved, was in operation.
 1794 marks the beginning of modern road transportation with the first mail coach service between London and Bristol, operating under a timetable.

 The post-World War II era represented a period of rapid expansion of road transportation networks worldwide.
 The most remarkable road transport engineering achievement of this era was the setting of the American Interstate highway system.
-Its construction began in 1956 with the strategic purpose of providing a national road system servicing the American economy and also able to support troop movements and act as airstrips in case of an emergency (although the latter two purposes were never used).
+Its construction began in 1956 with the strategic purpose of providing a national road system servicing the American economy and also being able to support troop movements and act as airstrips in case of an emergency (although the latter two purposes were never used).
 About 56,000 km were built between the 1950s and the 1970s, marking the years of its fastest expansion.
 Between 1975 and 2006, only 15,000 km was added to the system, underlining growing construction costs and diminishing returns.
 Overall, about 70,000 km of four-lane and six-lane highways were constructed, linking all major American cities, coast to coast.
-A similar project took place in Canada, with the Trans-Canada highway completed in 1962.
+A similar project occurred in Canada, with the Trans-Canada highway completed in 1962.
 Other developed economies quickly followed.

-By the 1970s, every modern nation had constructed a national highway system, which resulted in a pan-European system in the case of Western Europe.
+By the 1970s, every modern nation had constructed a national highway system, which resulted in a pan-European system, in the case of Western Europe.
 This trend now takes place in many developing economies as one of the first signs of economic development is an accelerated process of road construction.
-For instance, China is building a national highway system that expanded to 142,600 km in 2018, largely surpassing the length of the American Interstate.
+For instance, China is building a national highway system that expanded to 169,000 km in 2021, largely surpassing the length of the American Interstate.
 Another notable recent example concerns the Indian national highway system, dubbed the Golden Quadrilateral, due to its rectangular shape connecting India’s most important cities (Delhi, Kolkata, Chennai, and Mumbai).
 Construction of the 5,800 km highway system began in 2001 and was completed in 2013.
 Highway construction projects have become common in developing economies, such as in Latin America and Subsaharan Africa, underlining the rapid pace of motorization once intermediate income levels are reached.

 2. The Spatial Impacts of Road Transportation

 Road transport modes have limited potential to achieve economies of scale.
-This is due to the size and weight constraints imposed by regulations and by the technical and economic limits of engines.
-In most jurisdictions, trucks, and buses have specific weight and length restrictions, which are imposed for safety reasons, but also because intensive road use by heavy trucks damage road infrastructure and increases maintenance costs.
+This is due to the size and weight constraints imposed by regulations and the technical and economic limits of engines.
+In most jurisdictions, trucks, and buses have specific weight and length restrictions, which are imposed for safety reasons, but also because intensive road use by heavy trucks damages road infrastructure and increases maintenance costs.
 While in the United States, the maximum gross vehicle weight is 36 metric tons (80,000 pounds), in Europe and China, these figures are 40 (88,000 pounds) and 49 (100,000 pounds) metric tons, respectively.
 In addition, there are severe limits on the traction capacities of cars, buses, and trucks because of the considerable growth in energy consumption that accompanies increases in vehicle weight.
 For these reasons, the carrying capacities of individual road vehicles are limited, and there is limited technological potential to improve them.

 Even with the presence of alternatives, road transport retains significant advantages over other modes:

-• Road vehicles have a high relative speed compared with non-motorized forms of transportation and public transit, the major constraint being regulatory speed limits.
+- Road vehicles have a high relative speed compared with non-motorized forms of transportation and public transit, the major constraint being regulatory speed limits.

 An enduring challenge for road freight transportation concerns empty backhauls.
 Due to trade and commercial flow imbalances, about 20% of all truck flows are empty.
 This characteristic is complex to mitigate since it is related to the fundamental structure of freight demand.
 For instance, all retail-related freight flows are usually in one direction, such as from the manufacturing plant to the distribution center and from the distribution center to the store or the consumer’s home for e-commerce.
 There are limited opportunities for return cargo for these flows.